mherrmann/fbs-tutorial/README.md

 contents of the text field using `_get_quote()` above.
 You can find the full code in [`main.py`](main.py).

-As already mentioned, you can use `python -m fbs run` to run the new app.
-But here's what's really cool: You can also do `python -m fbs freeze` and `... installer` to distribute it to other computers. fbs includes the `requests` dependency and the `styles.qss` file automatically.
+As already mentioned, you can use `fbs run` to run the new app.
+But here's what's really cool: You can also do `fbs freeze` and `fbs installer` to distribute it to other computers. fbs includes the `requests` dependency and the `styles.qss` file automatically.

 ## Summary
 fbs lets you use Python and Qt to create desktop applications for Windows, Mac